 Creating Your First Event:

-- Click on the button and fill in the required information to create your first event.
-Then, click on your event name to start planning your event and do the following:
+Click on the button and fill in the required information to create your first event.
+Then, click on your event name to start planning your event.
+Now, we suggest you do the following:

 With those initial steps completed, you’re all set to begin planning the details of your event!